cambo/Ark-User-Guide/HowtouseARKDesktopApplication.md

 2. A dropdown list will appear, you will see "LANGUAGE" and a dropdown to the right of it defaulted on "ENGLISH".

-3. Select the drowndown and choose your language of preference.
+3. Select the dropdown and choose your language of preference.

-5. Your selected language is now set as the default language and the Ark Client will reflect that.
+5. Your selected language is now set as the default language and the ArkClient will reflect it.

 ___

-#### Add Contacts
+#### <a name="contacts">Add Contacts</a>

 You may want to Add Contacts within your Ark Client to easily identify owners of wallets that you interact with.
 This will also make that wallet more readily available for you to interact with and provide some transaction data.

 1. For the contact you wish to identify you will need to have their wallet address copied.

-2. With your wallet open you will see on the left hand side of the Ark Client "+ ADD CONTACT".
+2. With your wallet open you will see on the left hand side of the ArkClient "+ ADD CONTACT".
 Select it.

 3. A new window will appear titled "Add Contact".
 On the first line input the name you wish to identify that wallet as.
 On the second line paste the wallet address you have copied.
 Select "ADD".

-5. You will now see that contact added on the left hand side of the Ark Client.
+5. You will now see that contact added on the left hand side of the ArkClient.
 If you hover your cursor over the "i" (information) icon within that contact you can see transactions between you and that wallet/contact.
 You have completed Add Contacts.

 <center>![Imgur](https://i.imgur.com/1d68aU8.png)</center>

 ___

-#### Frequently Asked Questions
+#### <a name="FAQ">Frequently Asked Questions</a>

-*Q: What happens if my Ark Client/Desktop Application gets deleted/uninstalled?
+*Q: What happens if my ArkClient/Desktop Application gets deleted/uninstalled?
 Do I lose all my Ark?*

-**A: No. You simply need to reinstall the Ark Client and re-import your wallet using your passphrase.**
+**A: No. You simply need to reinstall the ArkClient and [re-import](#import) your wallet using your passphrase.**

 *Q: What happens if I lose my passphrase?
 Is there any way to recover it?*